canonical/checkbox/CONTRIBUTING.md

 1. They have read and understood the pull request description and changes being proposed.
 2. The requirements laid out [in the PR template](.github/pull_request_template.md) are met.
 In particular:
-  - the reviewer is convinced the changed code works as advertised
+  - the reviewer is convinced the changed code works as advertised.
-  - tests introduced cover the new functionality, as well as untouched code it may affect
+  - tests introduced cover the new functionality, as well as untouched code it may affect.
-  - testing reported by the author covers the new functionality, as well as untouched code it may affect
+  - testing reported by the author covers the new functionality, as well as untouched code it may affect.
-  - if needed, reviewer has tested the changed solution locally
+  - if needed, reviewer has tested the changed solution locally.

+If the PR has no problems to address that requires actions from its contributor, reviewer merges it upon approval (and deletes the feature branch).

+When non-blocking issues are encountered by the reviewer, they mark the PR "approved" and leaves the changes and resulting merge to the contributor.
+Approval with comments is done by the reviewer when:

+- Reviewer's change requests on the PR are only at most subjective (taste is a factor, e.g. arguable readability benefits).
+- Reviewer is proposing cleaner / simpler alternatives to some parts of the code being proposed that if un-addressed is not risky to address in follow-up.
+- Reviewer is proposing changes that are best (safer, faster, more productive, etc) to address in follow-up PRs.
+The reviewer will in these cases file follow-up issues, and link to them _in the PR description_.
+- The code was determined to be difficult to read, i.e. it _could_ be improved, but in the end the reviewer understood it (reviewer leaves a comment in these cases, but leaves it to contributor discretion to address).
+- Reviewer believes they have not caught a problem, but asks question(s) out of curiosity or to confirm their understanding (on contributor then to consider the question and either make further changes or simply answer it).
+- Reviewer points out issues unrelated to what the PR is trying to accomplish (i.e. the problem existed before).

 #### Reviewer will "request changes" to your PR when...

 1. the pull request description is unclear, or it is clear that the changes do not meet the requirements [in the PR template](.github/pull_request_template.md).
-1. doesn't do what is claimed.
+2. doesn't do what is claimed.
-2. introduces a new bug.
+3. introduces a new bug.
-3. introduces a maintenance problem.
+4. introduces a maintenance problem.
-4. the solution is unnecessarily, significantly, too complex for the problem being solved
+5. the solution is unnecessarily, significantly, too complex for the problem being solved.
-5. the introduced code/patch is very difficult to understand (the reviewer has doubts of understanding it right, or doubts that others would).
+6. the introduced code / patch is very difficult to understand (the reviewer has doubts of understanding it right, or doubts that others would).
+7. the PR should be split into multiple parts (is too big to safely review, i.e. may hide critical issues).
+This call is not be done for sake of readability, as much as safety (i.e. if reviewer believes it were more elegant to split the PR, they should approve and comment, and if the reviewer believes to not be doing a good job reviewing it without it being split, they should "request changes" and in their comment request for it to be split).

 #### Reviewer will "comment" if...

-1. The reviewer's requests are subjective in nature, where the benefit is arguable (taste is a factor, e.g. arguable readability benefits).
-2. The reviewer is proposing cleaner / simpler alternatives to some parts of the code being proposed that if un-addressed is not risky to address in follow-up.
-3. The code was difficult to read, could be improved, but in the end you understood it.
-4. You are unsure why something was done in particular way (you posted a question).
-5. The problems the review points out are unrelated to what the PR is trying to do (the problem existed before).
+They are not confident in making a call, delegating explicitly in a comment to a reviewer who they believe _can_ make a call, as quickly and as early as possible in the process.

 ## Documentation